harshit-stas/loan_pred/README.md

 GaussianNB is used as an alternative machine learning model.
 The model is trained using NBclassfier.fit(x_train, y_train).
 The accuracy of the model is evaluated using metrics.accuracy_score(y_pred, y_test).
-Contributing
-Specify guidelines or instructions for others who wish to contribute to the project.
-Include information on bug reporting, feature requests, and submitting pull requests.

 **License**:
 dataset was taken from kaggle.com